Advising and Enrolling

 A: Follow the procedure outlined here.

 Q: In addition to asking my advisor, how can I find out about career opportunities for English majors?

-Q: How do I perform a "Grad Check" to make sure I don't have any surprises when I
+Q: How do I perform a "Grad Check" to make sure I don't have any surprises when I apply for graduation?

 A: In the semester before the semester you plan to graduate (that is, if you plan to graduate in May, the Fall semester; if you plan to graduate in August or December, the Spring semester),